lukaszmadrzynski/Website-Update/content/pages/ecotours/jade-dragon-snow-mountain.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >
+        text: >+
-          Explore **Wenchang Palace**, a historical site that reflects Naxi educational traditions, and admire its architectural beauty while learning about its cultural significance.
+          Delve into the rich biodiversity of Lijiang in its untouched

+          corners.
+Explore these pristine areas to gain a deeper understanding of the

+          region's ecology and witness Yunnans's incredible natural heritage in its

+          authentic state.

         image:
           type: ImageBlock
           url: /images/Icon5.jpg